SWEEP-Inc/SWEEP-DOCS/source/index.html.md

 * **position**: the position in the task graph. used to define the starting task.
-> There must be exactly one task with the property **"position" : "start"**.
+> There must be exactly one task with the property **'position' : 'start'**.
 This will be the first task that is executed, and all other tasks should be on a path from the start task in the DAG representation.

 * **delay**: time in seconds that a task should wait before being launched. the delay begins when the task is otherwise ready to lauch, after all its predecessors have finished.